alekart/archives-calendar-widget/readme_4.8.txt

 == Screenshots ==

-1. Thenty Twelve theme preview in settings
+1. "Calendrier" theme preview in settings
 2. Widget settings
 3. Plugin settings
-4. Twenty Thirteen theme on a website
-5. Default theme on a website
+4. Widgets with different themes on the same page

 == Changelog ==

-= 1.0.0 =
+= 0.9.9 =
+* [ANNOUNCE] [NOT YET] Theme editor
+* [NEW] Set a different theme for each widget
 * [new] Options for month view.
-Show previous, actual or next month in first even if there is no posts, or the last month that has at least one post.
+Show previous, current or next month in first even if there is no posts, or the last month with at least one post.
-* [new] [NOT YET] Set a different theme for each widget (for example if used in sidebar and footer)
-* [NEW] [NOT YET] Theme editor
 * [new] Shortcode now supports post_type and categories parameters
-* [new] Russian localization

 = 0.4.7 =
 * [fix] post count fix for specified categories